Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Backbone Subnetwork

 We first prove that message transmissions are successful in both algorithms and then go on to bound their running times.
 Every leader has one token that it passes only to its followers or connectors, i.e. nodes within range $r$.
 Leaders are the same ones created after using \emph{Tree-Cutter} and by Theorem~\ref{the1}, there is at most one leader per grid box of the pivotal grid.
 There are 21 grid boxes within range of a node (including the node's own grid box).
 Thus, at most $21$ tokens can be present in a grid box at any given time and by Theorem~\ref{the:ssf-replace}, using an $(N,c)$-ssf with a sufficiently large $c$ allows all transmitting nodes (those with tokens) to successfully transmit their messages.

 Algorithm \emph{Backbone-Message-Exchange} is run for every set of leaders and their connectors.
 The property of a backbone network is that every node has a constant internal degree.
 Therefore, a leader passes the token to a constant number of connectors.
 Furthermore, since we are running ($N,c$)-ssf schedules, each schedule takes $O(\lg N)$ rounds to complete.
 For two connected nodes in the backbone to exchange messages, each one of them must get a token and transmit.
 Getting a token will take at most $O(m \lg N)$ time for each of them, where $m$ is the maximum internal degree of any node in $H$.
 Since $m$ is a constant it takes totally $O(\lg N)$ time to exchange a message between every such pair of nodes.
+Further, it is clear that in the same number of rounds, each leader in the backbone successfully transmits its message to all its neighbors.

 Algorithm \emph{Backbone-Message-Transmit} is run for every set of leaders and their followers.
 The leader passes a token to each of its followers which then transmits its message according to an ($N,c$)-ssf schedule once it receives the token.
 Since each leader has at most $\Delta$ followers, where $\Delta$ is the maximum degree of the communication graph, the maximum time it takes for any node to transmit its message is $O(\Delta \lg N)$.